ETS-ReactNative4/seattle-javascript-401d45/class-11/LECTURE.md

     * Having to wait a few days for assignments.
   * Nuances feedback
     * Certain assignments require more feedback (Everything that's not code).
+  * Set up an hour each day, to address concerns / add a time for in-depth discussion.

 ## Auth API Presentations